christinevargas/H-2-knOw/README.md

 # H | 2 | knOw

-Know exactly when to water your plants and become the best plant parent.
+Know exactly when to water your plants and become the best plant parent with this visual schedule.

 ## Getting Started